eliemichel/MesoGen/README.md

 Nevertheless, it is usable as it is, and we are open to adding new features meant to make its use easier by non-technicians.

+The overall workflow of MesoGen is:

+ 1. Create a coarse mesh along which the mesostructure will be generated.
+This is called the **macrosurface**, and it must only contain quads.
+(You may use [Instant Meshes](https://github.com/wjakob/instant-meshes) for instance to get a quad mesh out of an arbitrary one).

+ 2. Define a **set of tiles** used as building blocks to generate the mesostructure.
+A tile has 4 sides, each of which is assigned an **interface**.
+When two sides of the same or different tiles are assigned the same interface, they are always **simultaneously edited**.
+Interface also define which tile is allowed to be placed next to which other ones.

+ 3. The **geometric content** of tiles is defined by first drawing 2D cross-sections on interfaces, then bridging them with a sweep surface by selecting the lines that connect them.

+ 4. Whenever the tile set feels ready, one can **generate** the **mesostructure** by calling an automatic tiling solver.
+This solver may or may not find a solution.
+If it does not, it can suggest a new tile to add to the tile set.

+ 5. You can go further by playing in real time with the **global scale** of cross-sections, the **thickness** of the **shell** in which the mesostructure is generated, etc. You can also flag some interfaces as being forbidden or on the contrary only allowed upon **open edges of the base macrosurface mesh**.

 Usage
 -----